Things To See and Do

 One of the castle's highlights is the wall walk around the inside of the inner ward.
 Climb up the stone staircase from the courtyard and you will be rewarded with stunning countryside views.
 Built to protect against attackers, the castle walls now offer tranquil views across the Fowey valley - and the chance to imagine castle life bustling below you centuries ago.

 Flowers and Wildlife

-The castle and grounds are now a peaceful and beautiful place to enjoy a walk, take in the stunning views and maybe a picnic looking out over what was originally a large deer park.
-In spring, primroses and daffodils cover the mound, rhododendrons flower in summer and the surrounding woodland is home to the "Black Pheasant" - see if you can spot him in autumn.
+The castle and grounds are a peaceful and beautiful place to enjoy a stroll.
+Take in the stunning views and maybe a picnic looking out over what was originally a large deer park.
+In spring, primroses and daffodils cover the mound, rhododendrons flower in summer and the surrounding woodland is home to the 'Black Pheasant' - see if you can spot him in autumn.
 The grounds are also a great place for children to let off steam.